ray-project/ray/doc/source/serve/architecture.md

 ![pic](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling.svg)

 - The Serve Autoscaler runs in the Serve Controller actor.
-- Each ServeHandle and each replica periodically pushes its metrics to the autoscaler.
+- Each `DeploymentHandle` and each replica periodically pushes its metrics to the autoscaler.
-- For each deployment, the autoscaler periodically checks ServeHandle queues and in-flight queries on replicas to decide whether or not to scale the number of replicas.
+- For each deployment, the autoscaler periodically checks `DeploymentHandle` queues and in-flight queries on replicas to decide whether or not to scale the number of replicas.
-- Each ServeHandle continuously polls the controller to check for new deployment replicas.
+- Each `DeploymentHandle` continuously polls the controller to check for new deployment replicas.
 Whenever new replicas are discovered, it will send any buffered or new queries to the replica until `max_concurrent_queries` is reached.
 Queries are sent to replicas in round-robin fashion, subject to the constraint that no replica is handling more than `max_concurrent_queries` requests at a time.

 :::{note}
-When the controller dies, requests can still be sent via HTTP and ServeHandles, but autoscaling will be paused.
+When the controller dies, requests can still be sent via HTTP and `DeploymentHandle`, but autoscaling will be paused.
 When the controller recovers, the autoscaling will resume, but all previous metrics collected will be lost.
 :::

 ## Ray Serve API Server